gommehdnet/cheetah-1.17/README.md

 - Run `./gradlew applyPatches` to apply the patches
 - Run `./gradlew build` to build the jar files
 - Run `./gradlew shadowJar` to create the final jar file
+- Run `./gradlew reobfJar` to create the final jar file
 - The final jar file can be found in `Cheetah-Server/build/libs/Cheetah-Server-reobf.jar`

 ## How to use the API with Maven?